The NSW Pet Registry

 6. Cats NSW Incorporated

-4. A written report/assessment from an Australian training organisation recognised by Assistance Dogs International that the animal has been trained to alleviate the effect of the disability, and
+that your animal has been trained to alleviate the effect of the disability; and

-5. A written report/assessment from an Australian training organisation recognised by Assistance Dogs International that the animal has been trained to meet standards of hygiene and behaviour that are appropriate for an animal in a public place
+that your animal is trained to meet standards of hygiene and behaviour appropriate for an animal in a public place.

 The new and improved NSW Pet Registry